Financial Samurai

 After-Tax Investment Amounts By Age To Comfortably Retire Early

-Retiring at 40: 40 is the earliest I’d recommend anybody retire.
-You’ve worked at least 18 years and have given your investments a good enough amount of time to compound.
-Accumulating $1,000,000 in after-tax investments sounds great if you’ve been diligently saving and investing since you entered the workforce, but it’s only going to spit out about $40,000 a year in gross income.
+Retiring at 40: Forty is the earliest I'd recommend anybody retire.
+You've worked at least 18 years and have given your investments a good enough amount of time to compound.
+Accumulating $1,000,000 in after-tax investments sounds great if you've been diligently saving and investing since you entered the workforce, but it's only going to spit out about $40,000 a year in gross income.
 Unsubsidized healthcare premiums alone cost roughly $20,000 a year in after-tax dollars for a family today.
 Good luck enjoying a comfortable life with what you have left.

-Retiring at 45: If you retire at age 45 with $1,875,000 in after-tax investments, you’re still only generating about $75,000 a year in gross income at a 4% rate of return.
+Retiring at 45: If you retire at age 45 with $1,875,000 in after-tax investments, you're still only generating about $75,000 a year in gross income at a 4% rate of return.
 After tax, we’re only talking about $52,000.
-That’s definitely not enough to retire comfortably if you have family and elderly parents to support.
+That's definitely not enough to retire comfortably if you have family and elderly parents to support.
+I believe the ideal age to retire to minimize regret and maximize happiness is around age 45.

 Retiring at 50: With $3,000,000 in after-tax investments at age 50, you’re earning $120,000 in gross income before taxes or $85,000 after-tax.
 Not bad!
 But you’ve got to live in a cheaper part of the country and stay frugal if you have kids and parents to care for.
 At this age, you might as well keep on working until you’re 60 to eliminate the risk of financial shortfalls.
 Only at 59.5 can you withdraw from your pre-tax retirement accounts without a 10% penalty.
 By then, you’re so close to receiving Social Security.

 Retiring with $5,000,000: Having $5,000,000 in after-tax income generating $200,000 a year in passive income is about right if you have a family and plan to live in an urban city like SF, LA, NYC, Seattle, DC, and Boston.
 In fact, $200,000 a year in passive income was always my goal when I left the work place in 2012 at the age of 34.
+If you want to live the Fat FIRE lifestyle, then have at least $5 million in investments is necessary.

-When I left, I had about $80,000 a year in passive income.
+When I retired in 2012 at age 34, I had about $80,000 a year in passive income.
 That was enough since I only had myself to take care of.
-But with a son and a non-working spouse, I definitely need around $200,000 in passive income today to live a comfortable lifestyle in expensive San Francisco.
-Here’s a realistic budget for a family of three living in San Francisco.

 Budget for family of three retiring early off $5 million

-If I was completely comfortable with having ~$5,000,000 in after-tax investments, then I’d probably relax more and also not write as much on Financial Samurai.
-But, once our son was born in 2017, I became motivated like Popeye after eating some spinach to try and earn some supplemental income in retirement just in case.
-I didn’t want to leave our life up to a lottery.
+But, once our son was born in 2017, I became motivated like Popeye after eating some spinach.
+I went on a mission to earn some supplemental income.
+I didn't want to leave our life up to a lottery.

-Finally, one of our largest and most necessary costs is our monthly health insurance premiums at $1,700.
-Spending over $20,000 a year in health insurance premiums alone is something every early retiree with a family needs to strongly bake into their numbers.
+Finally, one of our largest and most necessary costs is our monthly health insurance premiums at $2,350.
+Spending over $26,000 a year in health insurance premiums alone is something every early retiree with a family needs to strongly bake into their numbers.

 Very Few Retire Early